Tim Commerford

-Timothy Commerford (born February 26, 1968) is an American musician, best known as the bassist and backing vocalist for rock band Rage Against the Machine and supergroups Audioslave and Prophets of Rage.
+Timothy Commerford (born February 26, 1968) is an American musician, singer, and songwriter, best known as the bassist and backing vocalist for the rap rock band Rage Against the Machine and the supergroups Audioslave and Prophets of Rage.
 Since 2013 and 2015, respectively, he has also been the lead singer and bassist of the bands Future User and Wakrat.

 He was ranked eighth on Paste magazine's list of "20 Underrated Bass Guitarists" in 2014.

 Early life

 Commerford was born on February 26, 1968, in Irvine, California.
 Growing up, he was a fan of Rush, Gene Simmons, Sid Vicious, Steve Harris, and Geddy Lee.